 - Sanne Godow Bratt has a 10-year university education and a M.Sc. degree in ecology.
 She lives in Falun, Sweden, and strives for a long-term sustainable development in a broad sense.

 - Sven Ruin, an engineer based in Köping, Sweden.
 He is chairman of Accoun and also an author.

-- Ingvar Widell, who has worked for 30 years with refugees, now as a teacher, living in Köping, Sweden
+- Ingvar Widell, who has worked for 30 years with refugees, lately as a teacher.
+He lives in Köping/Västerås, Sweden.

 Below is a translation of an article, published in the Swedish newspaper Sändaren on the 3 September 2013 (with added links), which was the starting point of Accoun: